richmwatts/Litegrid/README.md

     </section>
  ```

-It's literally down to you to make your class names more semantic and meaningful.
+As already stated it is literally down to you to make your class names more semantic and meaningful.

 Getting Started
 ===============